 At New Orleans, Naval Air Station - Alvin Callender Field, the summers are long, hot, and oppressive; the winters are short, cool, and windy; and it is wet and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 45°F to 90°F and is rarely below 31°F or above 94°F.

-Based on the tourism score, the best times of year to visit New Orleans, Naval Air Station - Alvin Callender Field for warm-weather activities are from early April to mid May and from late September to early November.
+Based on the tourism score, the best times of year to visit New Orleans, Naval Air Station - Alvin Callender Field for warm-weather activities are from late March to mid May and from late September to early November.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering